Stan Griffiths: Later life

 Griffiths was called up for service during World War II but was later given a medical discharge owing to cartilage injuries suffered during his playing career.
 He instead went to work in Chatham Dockyard where he worked until retirement.
 He also briefly worked as a trainer at his former club Gillingham and as a scout for Sheffield Wednesday.
-He died in 2003 from neurocysticercosis at his home in France.
+He died in 2003 from neurocysticercosis at his son's home in France.
+Immediately prior to his death he was believed to be the oldest living former Gillingham player.